okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Permissions for custom admins to manage agents is GA in Preview

 Custom admins can now view, register, and manage agents.
-See [Agent permissions](https://help.okta.com/okta_help.htm?id=).<!-- OKTA-706310 -->
+See [Agent permissions](https://help.okta.com/okta_help.htm?id=). <!-- OKTA-706310 ALLOW_CUSTOM_ADMIN_TO_MANAGE_REGISTER_AGENTS -->

 #### Okta now supports the NotonOrAfter property for SLO apps

 Logout requests from Okta to participating SLO apps now support the NotonOrAfter property.
 This property sets a timeframe in which the logout request expires.
-If a recipient receives a logout request that's past the NotonOrAfter timeframe (five minutes), the user can ignore the logout request from Okta.<!-- OKTA-677756 -->
+If a recipient receives a logout request that's past the NotonOrAfter timeframe (five minutes), the user can ignore the logout request from Okta. <!-- OKTA-677756 -->

 #### Identity Threat Protection with Okta AI is EA in Preview

 Identity Threat Protection with Okta AI is a powerful risk assessment and response solution that provides post-authentication security to your org.
 By continuously analyzing risk signals that are native to Okta, risk signals from integrated security partner vendors, and your policy conditions, it safeguards orgs against identity attacks that occur during and outside of a user’s session.
 When Identity Threat Protection discovers a risk, it can immediately end the user’s sessions, prompt an MFA challenge, or invoke a workflow to restore your org’s security posture.
 Using intuitive dashboard widgets and reports, you can easily monitor security threats as they happen.
-See [Identity Thread Protection with Okta AI](https://help.okta.com/okta_help.htm?type=oie&id=ext-itp-overview).<!-- OKTA-683713 -->
+See [Identity Thread Protection with Okta AI](https://help.okta.com/okta_help.htm?type=oie&id=ext-itp-overview). <!-- OKTA-683713 ENABLE_ITP_FEATURES_FOR_EA -->

 #### Enhanced app API contracts is GA in Production

 Okta has API documentation on creating instances of custom apps.
 Yet, it doesn’t fully describe the app metadata required for features such as SSO and provisioning for apps installed from the Okta Integration Network (OIN).
 In an effort to improve the API for apps in the OIN, new app metadata contracts have been added to the Okta management API.
 Operators and developers can programmatically create instances of popular OIN apps in their ecosystem and set up the provisioning connection.

-See [OIN app request payloads in the Applications API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/) and the [Set up an app provisioning connection](/docs/guides/app-provisioning-connection/main/) guide.<!-- OKTA-663482 -->
+See [OIN app request payloads in the Applications API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/) and the [Set up an app provisioning connection](/docs/guides/app-provisioning-connection/main/) guide. <!-- OKTA-663482 PROVISIONING_API_EXTENSION -->

 #### Direct Authentication is GA in Production

 [Direct Authentication](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/token) offers a new set of OAuth 2.0 grants that give app developers greater control over the authentication process.
 When redirect authentication isn't an option, you can use direct authentication to allow client apps to authenticate users directly, without relying on HTTP redirection through a web browser.
 This is beneficial when there's a high degree of trust between the user and the app and when browser-based flows aren't feasible, like with mobile apps.
-See [Configure Direct Auth grant types](/docs/guides/configure-direct-auth-grants/aotp/main/).
+See [Configure Direct Auth grant types](/docs/guides/configure-direct-auth-grants/aotp/main/). <!-- OKTA-585748 OKTA-663482 PROVISIONING_API_EXTENSION -->

 #### Content Security Policy for custom domains is GA in Production